 The Truth About Writers’ Conferences

 So you paid $400 to attend a 3 day writers’ conference.
 Now what?
 I’ve been to a few of these conferences, and I’ve learned a couple things.
-If approached properly, it’s one of the best investments you can make in building your writing career.
+If approached properly, it can be a solid investment you can make in building your writing career.
 That said, you have to be prepared to talk about your work, especially if you are an unpublished writer.
 Standing like a wallflower at a seminar that you paid an arm and a leg for is a complete waste of your time and money.
 So before you get there, do the 3 P’s – PREPARE, PRACTICE & POLISH.

 Develop a 30 second elevator pitch.
 In the sales world, where I’ve spent the majority of my career, an elevator pitch is the time in which you have just about 30 seconds to sell whatever product it is you’re selling to a prospective buyer.
 Think of your book as the product you’re trying to sell, so basically that means you need a hook and a good one (never forget you have tons of competition!)
 Write it out first – what is your book about?
 What’s the thing that makes it unique?
 Characters, plot, genre?
 A couple key sentences are really all you need.